MICHIGAN COINS FOR

 |||||

-GREAT LAKES GIFTS Sault Ste.
-Marie (the “Soo”), Michigan Single
+Ste.
+Marie (the “Soo”), Michigan Single coin from a

 |